 Where is the academy located?

 The academy is based in Allendale and operates in both of Grand Valley's main campuses, Allendale and Grand Rapids.
 Spaces outside the campuses are also used in conjunction with community partners.

 The Design Thinking Academy accepts a limited number of undergraduate applicants each year from all majors and colleges.
 Students are recruited, nominated, or may seek admission themselves.
 Applicant criteria considerations include G.P.A., college references, and answers to a number of questions including other campus participation and plans after graduation.
 Prior knowledge of design thinking is not a requirement.

 How does the academy work?

-Accepted applicants become Design Thinking Academy Fellows.
-They are then assigned to a small team to work on a solution to either a community-based or GVSU-based challenge.
+Accepted applicants first go through a Design Thinking Deep Dive.
+They are then assigned to a small team to work on a solution to either a community-based or GVSU-based issue.
 Each team includes a Grand Valley faculty coach, as well as a representative from the selected organization.
-A number of community and Grand Valley organizations have already expressed interest in collaborating with the academy.
+Members also participate in a series of session on activities, such as improvisation, prototyping, and more.

 What to expect when your academy work is done

-Once D.T fellows have completed their projects, they will receive a Design Thinking Academy Certificate of Completion, signifying to potential employers that they are experienced in collaborative problem solving and innovation.
+Once DT members have completed their projects and participated in a majority of the sessions, they will receive a Design Thinking Certificate of Completion and be deemed a Design Thinking Fellow.
+This signifies to potential employers that they are experienced in collaboration, problem solving, and innovation.